sagemath/sagewiki_to_gh-2022-10-10/dynamics/ArithmeticAndComplex.md

 === Wishlist ===

+ * implement enumeration, rational points for subschemes of products of projective spaces

  * implement critical points, is_pcf, critical point portrait, critical height function

  * implement Algorithm 4 in elements_of_bounded_height for number fields (the one that takes into account precision issues)